 Use this page to change a panel from one that operates in CRSC mode to one that operates in NV9000 mode or vice versa.
-The two modes are not compatible.
+Those two modes are mutually exclusive.

-(See NV9000 Remote Panel Settings Page on page 85.)
+(See NV9000 Remote Panel Settings Page on page 103.)

-Open Help System
+• Open Help System

 This entry in the navigation pane does not select a page in the work area, but launches CRSC's interactive help system.
-(The interactive help is an on-line version of this manual.)
+(The interactive help is an on-line version of this document.)